discoveryjs/jora/docs/articles/variables.md

 There are two main forms for defining variables:

-1. `$ident: expression;` - Define a variable and assign the result of an expression to it.
+1. `$ident: expression;` – define a variable and assign the result of an expression to it.
-2. `$ident;` - Shorthand for defining a variable with a value equal to the property with the same name as the variable.
+2. `$ident;` – shorthand for defining a variable with a value equal to the property with the same name as the variable.

-Here's an example of defining and using variables in various ways:
+An example of defining and using variables in various ways:

 ```jora
 $foo: 123;          // Define `$foo` variable